Getting legal help

 - Ask whether someone else will handle an important part of your case, such as appearing in court.

-- If you do not understand something, ask for an explanation.
+- If you don’t understand something, ask for an explanation.

 Call ahead if you cannot attend your appointment, and make another date.